-Marvin Lewis in 2014 extends his Bengals-record head coaching tenure to 12 seasons.
-He has led his team to the postseason in four of the last five years, including three straight.
-The Bengals are one of only five NFL teams to be in the playoffs every year since 2011, and they are one of only six clubs to qualify as many as four times in five years.
+Marvin Lewis in 2015 extends his Bengals-record head coaching tenure to 13 seasons.
+He has led his team to the postseason in five of the last six years, including four straight.
+The Bengals are one of only four NFL teams to reach the playoffs every year from 2011-14, and they are one of only five teams to have qualified in at least five of the last six seasons.

-In total, Lewis has coached five Bengals playoff teams, also a franchise record.
+In total, Lewis has coached six Bengals playoff teams, also a franchise record.
 Paul Brown is second in the category, with three.
 On April 22, 2015, the Bengals and Lewis reached agreement on a one-year contract extension, running through 2016.

-Lewis opens the 2014 season with 90 career victories, the most in Bengals history by a margin of 26 wins over Sam Wyche (64).
-Lewis’ record is 90-85-1 in the regular season and 100-96-2 including postseason.
+Lewis opens the 2015 season with 100 career victories, the most in Bengals history by a margin of 36 over Sam Wyche (64).
+Lewis’ record is 100-90-2 in the regular season and 100-96-2 including postseason.
 The Bengals’ 31 victories over the last three regular seasons rank tied for fifth in the NFL for that span.

-Lewis was the consensus choice as NFL Coach of the Year in 2009, when the Bengals won the title while sweeping all six division games.
-The Bengals were AFC North champions under Lewis also in 2005.
+Lewis was the consensus choice as NFL Coach of the Year in 2009, when the Bengals won the AFC North Division while sweeping all six division games.
+The Bengals were AFC North champions under Lewis also in 2005 and ’13.